 Second, when owners want to prepay their Section 515 or 514 loans, the Emergency Low-Income Housing and Preservation Act (ELIPHA) requires owners to offer their developments for sale to non-profit or public entities if RHS determines that the prepayment will materially impact minority housing opportunities in the development and the community in which it is located.
-Unfortunately, RD is using the availability of RD vouchers to mitigate the impact that a prepayment will have on minority housing opportunities.
-This undermines the purpose of the prepayment restrictions that were enacted by the ELIHPA by allowing owners to accept RD vouchers, instead of preserving the property's affordability by offering their developments for sale to a non-profit or public entity.
-In 2005, when the vouchers were first authorized, the Conference Committee Report accompanying the Fiscal Year 2006 appropriations made it clear that the voucher program was not intended to modify the use restrictions imposed by ELIHPA.
-RD's current practice should, therefore, be remedied by including the following language in the FY 2025 appropriations bill: "Provided further, That RHS shall not consider the availability or issuance of vouchers in determining, in accordance with Section 502(c)(5)(G)(ii), whether a prepayment will have a material impact on minority housing opportunities, on current residents in the development, or in the community."
+Unfortunately, RD is using the availability of RD vouchers to mitigate the impact that a prepayment will have on minority housing opportunities, which undermines the purpose of the prepayment restrictions that were enacted by the ELIHPA by allowing owners to accept RD vouchers, instead of preserving the property's affordability by seeking a non-profit or public entity buyer.
+In 2005, when the vouchers were first authorized, the Conference Committee Report accompanying the Fiscal Year 2006 appropriations made it clear that the voucher program was not intended to modify or replace the use restrictions imposed by ELIHPA.
+To remedy RD's current practice, we ask that you include the following language in the FY 2026 appropriations bill: "Provided further, That RHS shall not consider the availability or issuance of vouchers in determining, in accordance with Section 502(c)(5)(G)(ii), whether a prepayment will have a material impact on minority housing opportunities, on current residents in the development, or in the community."
 In addition to eliminating these incentives to prepay, the language proposed above should also save substantial amounts of money in operating the RDVP account.

-Allow for Adjustment of Rental Subsidy Calculation

-Finally, there is language that has been included in the past several appropriations bills that permanently fixes the subsidy amount of the voucher at the difference between comparable market rent and tenant paid rent for the unit.
-This language precludes RHS from adjusting the voucher subsidy once a voucher has been issued, which creates extreme hardship for tenants who have a change in household size or a loss of income after the voucher is issued.
+Allow for Adjustment of Rental Subsidy Calculation.
+Finally, there is language that has been included in several past appropriations bills that locks in vouchers subsidy amounts at the difference between comparable market rent and a tenant's rental contribution for the unit.
+This language precludes RHS from adjusting the voucher subsidy once a voucher has been issued, which creates extreme hardship for renters who experience a change in household size or a loss of income after the voucher is issued.
 These limitations are particularly harmful to elderly households.
-For example, when one person in a two-member household dies.
-The rent for the remaining household member may double as a result of RHS' inability to adjust the voucher subsidy.
-The language also precludes RHS from including the cost of utilities in the voucher subsidy for residents who reside in projects that had a utility allowance before the prepayment and forces residents to pay the cost of utilities directly.
-Moreover, RD's inability to extend the voucher subsidy to cover the utility costs, which are covered by the HUD Housing Assistance Payment Voucher Program, forces residents in states with cold falls and winters to pay at least \$75 or more per month during the fall and winter than they paid before the prepayment.
-We therefore request that the following sentence be excluded from the FY 2025 appropriations bill: "Provided further, That the amount of such voucher shall be the difference between comparable market rent for the section 515 unit and the tenant paid rent for such unit..."
+For example, when one person in a two-member household dies, the rent for the remaining household member may double as a result of RHS' inability to adjust the voucher subsidy.
+Past language has also precluded RHS from including the cost of utilities in the voucher subsidy for residents who reside in projects that had a utility allowance before prepayment, which forces residents to pay the cost of utilities directly.
+Moreover, RD's inability to extend the voucher subsidy to cover the utility costs, which are allowable costs under HUD's Housing Choice Voucher Program, forces rural households in states with cold seasons to pay an additional \$75 or more per month during the fall and winter months compared to what they paid before the prepayment.
+We therefore request that the following sentence, or similar language, be excluded from the FY 2026 appropriations bill: "Provided further, That the amount of such voucher shall be the difference between comparable market rent for the section 515 unit and the tenant paid rent for such unit..."
 This will allow the Secretary to base the voucher amount on the fair market rents and the local utility allowance and 30 percent of tenant income and remove the barrier to making income and household size-based adjustments for tenants.

-Provide Robust Funding for Preservation
+Provide Robust Funding for Housing Rehabilitation and Preservation